marksweb/django-cms-4/README.md

 * djangocms-versioning
 * djangocms-versioning-locking

-The django project settings are largely powered by environemtn variables and `manage.py` gets loads them for you using [python-dotenv](https://pypi.org/project/python-dotenv/) and there's an example file in the project (`.environment-example`)
+The django project settings are largely powered by environment variables and `manage.py` gets loads them for you using [environs](https://pypi.org/project/environs/) and there's an example file in the project (`.env-example`)

 Database defaults to postgres, but all database settings can be set from the environment.